-And now a decade later, we have decided that we would be remiss in not acknowledging the anniversary in some way.
-The show had ripples across the spoken word scene, as well as having a significant impact on our lives.
+And now a decade later, we have decided to celebrate the anniversary in some way.
+The show had ripples across the spoken word scene in Ireland, as well as having a significant impact on our lives.
 So, we are marking the occasion with an evening of conversation in Axis Ballymun on Dec 8th with Niamh Ní Chonchubhair.
-Additionally, we want to mark the anniversary in some tangible way by launching a beautiful new audio recording of the play (with a glorious soundscape composed by Gareth Quinn Redmond) , and a limited edition 10th anniversary publication of the script – featuring essays from journalist Gemma Tipton and our director Sarah Brennan, as well as brand new forewords by all Three Men, and a host of photos from several different performances.
+Additionally, we want to mark the anniversary in some tangible way by launching a beautiful new audio recording of the play (with a glorious soundscape composed by Gareth Quinn Redmond) , and a limited edition 10th anniversary publication of the script – featuring essays from journalist Gemma Tipton and our director Sarah Brennan, as well as brand new forewords by all Three Men, and a host of archival photos from several different performances.
 Admission is free but you’ll have to book tickets here.
-We would love to see some of your friendly faces at the event – it promises to be really special.
+We would love to see some of your friendly faces (wearing masks) at the event – it promises to be really special.

 In 2011, myself, Colm Keegan and Stephen James Smith had an idea.
 Let’s write something together.
 We were all involved in the Dublin spoken word and independent arts scene, with each of us running our own nights The Glór Sessions (Stephen), Nighthawks (Colm) and The Brownbread Mixtape (me).
 We had become friends, and all had huge admiration for one another’s poetry (as well as being fans of the nights that we respectively ran), so, in retrospect it feels like there was an inevitability that we would join forces in some way.
 This is my version of the journey we took to create that collaborative piece of writing, that would end up becoming our award-nominated spoken word play Three Men Talking About Things They Kinda Know About.